Xeris Biopharma Holdings Inc. (XERS) Shares Soar Above 1-Year High

 Conclusion

-To sum up, Xeris Biopharma Holdings Inc. (XERS) has seen a better performance recently.
-Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
+In conclusion, Xeris Biopharma Holdings Inc. (XERS) has had a better performance lately.
+Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.